Investing in Your Security: How to calculate Total Cost of Ownership

-In this second in a series of articles focused on Total Cost of Ownership, we look at how to calculate Total Cost of Ownership, including the quantifiable and not-so-quantifiable cost factors.
+In this second in a series of articles on investing in security systems, we look at how to calculate Total Cost of Ownership, and in particular the costs of acquisition, operation, and disposal.

-In this article we look at the ‘hard’ dollar costs of TCO and we also introduce the difficult to quantify but no less critical ‘soft’ costs – the potential costs incurred by an organisation as a consequence of system downtime or failure.
+In this article, we look at the ‘hard’ dollar costs of TCO (later, we’ll introduce the difficult to quantify but no less critical ‘soft’ costs – the potential costs incurred by an organisation as a consequence of system downtime or failure).
 Calculating TCO is by no means an exact science, but it’s an important one.

 The ‘Hard’ Costs

 There are various ways to calculate TCO.
-Typically, it starts with identifying an appropriate ‘lifespan’, which might be based on either ‘depreciable life’, ‘economic life’ or ‘service life’.
+Typically, it starts with identifying an appropriate ‘lifespan’, which might be based on either ‘depreciable life’, ‘economic life’ or ‘service life’ of a system and its components.
 We base our TCO model on service life – the number of years the acquisition will be in service.

 1. Acquisition costs: the ‘upfront’ costs, including the costs of going to market, the price of the asset and its components, and the costs of deployment/installation.
 These tend to be associated with CAPEX [Note that alternative leasing and as-a-Service models significantly reduce up-front costs and pushes these into OPEX for the duration of a contract.]